My rating: 3 of 5 stars

 Along with never meeting our heroes, we should also, and for the same reason, probably not re-read adolescent literary favorites.
 Even so, since Watchmen more or less stands up to adult scrutiny, I thought perhaps V for Vendetta would as well—hence my choice to use it in a class this semester.

-Alan Moore’s noir dystopia of late-twentieth-century Britain under fascist governance and challenged by an anarchist terrorist certainly conveys an enveloping mood and develops an intricate plot.
+Alan Moore’s noir dystopia of late-20th-century Britain, which pits an anarchist terrorist against a fascist state, certainly conveys an enveloping mood and develops an intricate plot.
 V takes place after a nuclear war between the U.S. and the U.S.S.R. has left a damaged, chaotic England under the control of a genocidal Nazi-like party that consolidates absolute control through a surveillance state.
-This fascist government comes under attack from V, an escaped inmate of its concentration camps; V wears a Guy Fawkes mask and rebels not only with bombs and bullets but also with the vital and anarchic culture that fascism represses—everything from Shakespeare to Motown.
-Because V is less character than symbol, the narrative dwells more with ancillary figures, such as V’s protégé, Evey; the detective investigating V’s crimes, Eric Finch; and the increasingly desperate widow of a government official killed by V, Rosemary Almond.
+This fascist government comes under attack by V, an escaped inmate of its concentration camps.
+V wears a Guy Fawkes mask and rebels not only with bombs and bullets but also with the vital and anarchic culture that fascism represses—everything from Shakespeare to Motown.
+Because V is less a character than a symbol, the narrative dwells more on ancillary figures, such as V’s protégé, Evey; the detective investigating V’s crimes, Eric Finch; and the increasingly desperate widow of a government official killed by V, Rosemary Almond.

-V is an early work of Moore’s, but already many of his celebrated formalist techniques are on display—particularly rapid cross-cutting between scenes and separation of visual and verbal narratives, as when V storms a TV studio under word balloons full of sitcom and action hero TV dialogue; and this is not to mention every chapter title’s beginning with the letter V or the musical number that comes a third of the way through.
+V is an early work of Moore’s, but already many of his celebrated storytelling techniques are on display—particularly rapid cross-cutting between scenes and a separation of visual and verbal narratives, as when V storms a TV studio under word balloons full of sitcom and action-hero TV dialogue; and this is not to mention every chapter title’s beginning with the letter V or the musical number that comes a third of the way through the book.
 Moore’s erudition also shows in V’s learned and allusive quasi-Shakespearean monologues.
 David Lloyd’s shadowy, gritty drawing and the moody coloring (done by a variety of hands during the book’s checkered publication history in two countries and over seven years) have as much to do with the book’s success as Moore’s story.

 I am aware of the argument that Moore subverts his own worldview when he shows V as morally compromised, but this renders pointless the novel’s whole enterprise of justifying anarchism by fantastically confronting it with fascism.
 If neither ideology is worthwhile and Moore is simply exposing the faults of both without presenting any alternative to either, even though very few British or American readers, whether in the 1980s or today, are avowed fascists or anarchists—well, why bother?

 As always, though, aesthetic problems outrank political ones.
 Aesthetically, this book’s problem is that V is a symbol and Evey an empty vessel to be filled with a revised version of his ideology.
-Since the protagonists are uninteresting characters, Moore seeks interest elsewhere, in a vast company of secondary and tertiary figures, “types” borrowed from crime fiction (such as the roguish mercenary thug or the domineering femme fatale), who fill out a largely extraneous thriller plot with their complex machinations.
+Since the protagonists are uninteresting characters, Moore seeks interest elsewhere, in a vast company of secondary and tertiary figures, “types” borrowed from crime fiction (such as the “detective with an honest soul,” the roguish mercenary thug, or the domineering femme fatale).
+They fill out the book’s largely extraneous thriller plot with their complex machinations.
 Moore organizes this plot with so much mounting tension as he cross-cuts between his various players that you can almost forget how little you care about them or even that you can barely tell one static character from another.